 Animation: Law of reflection

-You can change the shape of the surface interactively with your mouse.
-In addition to a flat surface, different curved and wavy surfaces can also be formed.
-The light source is represented by a light-ray.
+The shape of the surface can be changed interactively and continuously using the mouse.
+This means that in addition to a straight surface, different curved and wave-shaped surfaces can also be displayed.
+The light source is represented by a spotlight.
 The position of the light source and the target point of the light beams can be moved interactively with the mouse.
-To do this, simply click on the corresponding points.
+Simply click on the corresponding points.

 Overview and download